 Farrar, Straus & Giroux

-Already being hailed as "a timely argument for why the United States and the West would benefit from accepting more immigrants."
+Hailed as "a timely argument for why the United States and the West would benefit from accepting more immigrants."
 There are few subjects in American life that prompt more discussion and controversy than immigration.
 But do we really understand it?
 In This Land Is Our Land, the renowned author Suketu Mehta attacks the issue head-on.
 Drawing on his own experience as an Indian-born teenager growing up in New York City and on years of reporting around the world, Mehta subjects the worldwide anti-immigrant backlash to withering scrutiny.
 When today’s immigrants are asked, “Why are you here?” they can justly respond, “We are here because you were there.”
 And now that they are here, as Mehta demonstrates, immigrants bring great benefits, enabling countries and communities to flourish.
-Impassioned, rigorous, and richly stocked with memorable stories and characters, This Land Is Our Land is a timely and necessary intervention, and a literary polemic of the highest order.
+Impassioned, rigorous, and richly stocked with memorable stories and characters, This Land Is Our Land is a timely and necessary intervention and a literary polemic of the highest order.

 TIME named This Land is Our Land as one of the 10 Best Nonfiction Books of 2019.